hope1337/YOWOv3/README.md

 This is an implementation of paper : [YOWOv3: An Efficient and Generalized Framework for Human Action Detection and Recognition](https://arxiv.org/abs/2408.02623).

+# Newsest update
+Hi, I have just gotten some free time for this project.
+Since many people have encountered issues with the model's performance on custom datasets, I'm skeptical about its true capabilities.
+After dissecting the AVA and UCF101-24 datasets, it seems they have some problems—for example, the distribution between the validation and training sets is too similar, and there's a lack of class balance.
+I'm currently working on gaining deeper insights and making modifications to improve the model's robustness.
+You can help me by giving your insights or statistics of your experiments, it would be really helpful and I truly appreciate your support.

+I'm working on adding new features based on the feedback in #issues—stay tuned for updates!
+Thank you all, with all my heart <3

 ---
 ## Preface